 OSPi uses the following GPIO pins on the RPi (shaded in red, blue, and yellow colors below).
 The other pins are free.
 The power pins as well as SDA/SCL pins can be shared with other devices.
 All 40 pins from RPi are mapped out in the pinout area at the upper left corner of the OSPi circuit board.
 The layout of the mapped out pins match the RPi GPIO pins.

 Specifications

 - Input Voltage:

+- 22V AC to 30V AC.

 - DC Output Current:

 - Number of Zones:

 - AC Output Current:

 - Over-voltage Protection:

 - Size:

 - Weight: